 According to assessments, water levels in the rivers in the area continue to rise due to local rainfall combined with water flowing from upstream.
 In the coming days, water levels on the rivers will remain high, posing a risk of flooding in low-lying areas, riverbank erosion, and dike breaches, especially along the Vam Co Dong and Vam Co Tay rivers.
 The natural disaster risk level is warned at level 2.

-Faced with the above situation, the People's Committee of Tay Ninh province said it is urgently reinforcing about 110km of vulnerable dykes at 23 locations in Vinh Chau, Khanh Hung, Hung Dien, Tuyen Binh and Hau Thanh communes.
-The total cost of implementation is more than 6.2 billion VND from the 2025 irrigation public utility support fund.
+In response to the situation, the People's Committee of Tay Ninh province announced that it is urgently reinforcing approximately 110km of vulnerable dikes at 23 locations in the communes of Vinh Chau, Khanh Hung, Hung Dien, Tuyen Binh, and Hau Thanh.
+The total cost of implementation is over 6.2 billion VND, funded by the 2025 public irrigation support budget.
 To date, the construction volume has reached about 30%, focusing on sections at risk of overflow and landslides.

 Local authorities also mobilized forces to assist people in protecting their property and proactively responding to and minimizing damage caused by floods.